Dual-clutch transmission: Manufacturers

-Usage in motor vehicles
+Use in motor vehicles

 Following its 2003 introduction in the Volkswagen Golf R32, a 6-speed DCT (model code DQ250), with two wet-clutches arranged concentrically, has been used in several Volkswagen and Audi models.
 In 2008, Volkswagen group began production of the DQ200, a 7-speed DCT using two dry-clutches arranged side-by-side (instead of concentrically).
 Volkswagen claims fuel economy improvements of 6% compared with a 6-speed manual and 20% compared with a traditional (hydraulic) automatic transmission.
 DCT transmissions have been used on vehicles sold by Alfa Romeo, Volkswagen, Audi, Tata Motors, SEAT, Skoda, and Bugatti, mostly marketed using the term Direct-Shift Gearbox (except for Alfa Romeo, which has used the term TCT, also Tata Motors uses the term DCA (Dual Clutch Automatic) and Audi, which has also used the term S-Tronic).

 Usage in high performance cars began in 2005 with the 7-speed DCT used in the Bugatti Veyron.
 Other early high performance applications include the 2007 Nissan GT-R, the 2008 Ferrari California, the 2008 Mitsubishi Lancer Evolution X and the 2009 Porsche 911 (997).

 The 2009 Honda VFR1200F is the first motorcycle to use a DCT.
 Honda has since expanded the application of the DCT to the Gold Wing model (model year 2018), the Africa Twin, the NT1100, Rebel 1100, and the NC700XD (model year 2012).

 In 2010, the Mitsubishi Fuso 6-speed Duonic transmission became the first DCT to be used in a truck.

 The 2015 Acura TLX uses a torque converter (a device typically used in hydraulic automatic transmissions) paired with its 8-speed DCT.
 The purpose of the torque converter is to improve the smoothness of low-speed driving, through the elimination of jolting and shuddering sometimes found in DCTs at low speed.

-Usage in tractors
+Use in tractors

 Several 1970s tractors from eastern European countries (such as the Kirovets K-700 derivatives) used manually operated DCTs.
 For example, the Fortschritt ZT 300 has an Unterlastschaltstufe ('shifting under load') function, which needs to be pre-selected by the driver and then activated by pressing the clutch halfway down.
 This engages the second clutch, which applies a reduction gear to the driven wheels without any interruption in the torque transmission to the wheels.

-Usage in railcars

-A different type of dual-clutch transmission has been used in some railcars.
-The two clutches are placed one on the gearbox input shaft and the other on the gearbox output shaft.
-To make a gear change, both clutches disengage simultaneously and a brake inside the gearbox engages.
-The gearchange occurs with all gears stationary, so no synchronizing mechanism is needed.
-After the gear change, both clutches re-engage.
-There is a significant break in power transmission, so this system is unsuitable for shunting locomotives.